 In some circumstances a homeowner (including a subsequent purchaser) may have a claim on the statutory based Home Building Compensation Fund in relation to incomplete and defective residential building work.

 Common residential building disputes

-- whether work is incomplete
+- whether work is complete or incomplete

 - whether work is defective